mdaud23/learn-english/longman.md

 `While most students turned the assignment in on time, a few asked for an extension`

 `I will wait here in the airport with you whether the plane leaves on time or not`

+#### Special Summary

+`The furniture will be delivered as soon it is paid for` -> incorrect, because of incorrect connector.
+It should be as soon as

+`Without the proper card installed inside the computer, it is impossible to run a graphical program` -> correct

+> Perhatikan, butuhnya contrast, condition, atau apa